Swapnil0115/pharmacat/README.md

 This dataset is uncleaned so preprocessing is done and then model is trained and tested on it.

-Next another decision tree was also trained on [manually created dataset] (https://github.com/Aniruddha-Tapas/Predicting-Diseases-From-Symptoms/tree/master/Manual-Data) which contains both training and testing sets .
+Next another decision tree was also trained on [manually created dataset] (https://github.com/Aniruddha-Tapas/Predicting-Diseases-From-Symptoms/tree/master/Manual-Data) which contains both training and testing sets.
 This data is cleaned and extensive and hence learning was more accurate.
 The exported decision tree looks like the following :-

 ![Decision-Tree] (https://raw.githubusercontent.com/Aniruddha-Tapas/Predicting-Diseases-From-Symptoms/master/tree-top5.png)